YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/07_binders.rst

       div.mod h3 a.refresh {
         right: 50px;
       }
 #.
 Go ahead and start your application.
-You'll see that we now have two widgets per each
+You'll see that we now have two widgets per
    column.
 The GitHub and Twitter feeds should have the **refresh** icon.
 #.
 Open a developer console or Firebug and then click on the **refresh** icon for the GitHub
    widget.
 You will probably not see any new content, but in the developer console, you'll